__________________________________________________________________________________________________________

 Future Simple Tense

-will sing
+I will sing |

 The future simple tense is often called will, because we make the future simple tense with the modal auxiliary will.